-- (1) Parent company is '0'. - (2) The subsidiaries are numbered in order starting from '1'. - Note 2: Relationship between transaction company and counterparty is classified into the following three categories: - (1) Parent company to subsidiary. - (2) Subsidiary to parent company. - (3) Subsidiary to subsidiary. - Note 3: Regarding percentage of transaction amount to consolidated total operating revenues or total assets, it is computed based on period-end balance of transaction to consolidated total assets for balance sheet accounts. - Note 4: Ablerex-HK conducted purchases from Ablerex-SZ, whereby the prices were based on Ablerex-SZ's production costs.
-The purchases were then resold to Ablerex with a zero contribution margin; the term fo receivables and payables is Net 60 days E.O.M. - Note 5: Commensurate with general sale terms; the term for receivables is Net 120 days E.O.M. - Note 6: Transaction prices are determined according to the agreements between the parties; the credit term is Net 120 days E.O.M. - Note 7: Transaction prices are determined according to the agreements between the parties; the credit term is coherent with general customers. - Note 8: Ablerex-HK conducts purchases from Ablerex, whereby the prices were determined according to the agreements between the parties.
-The purchases were then sold to Ablerex-SZ with a zero contribution may the credit term is coherent with general customers. - Note 9: Ablerex-HK loan to Ablerex-SZ, of which \$61,678 calculated interest against agreed interest rate 3.2% per annum and the rest was for business demand. - Note 10: Ablerex loan to Ablerex-IT, of which \$10,787 calculated interest against agreed interest rate 3.8% per annum and the rest was for business demand. - Note 11: The credit term is coherent with general service is Net 120 days E.O.M.
+(1) Parent company is '0'.

+(2) The subsidiaries are numbered in order starting from '1'.

+Note 2: Relationship between transaction company and counterparty is classified into the following three categories:

+(1) Parent company to subsidiary.

+(2) Subsidiary to parent company.

+(3) Subsidiary to subsidiary.

+Note 3: Regarding percentage of transaction amount to consolidated total operating revenues or total assets, it is computed based on period-end balance of transaction to consolidated total assets for balance sheet accounts and based on accumulated transaction amount for the period to consolidated total operating revenues for income statement accounts.

+Note 4: Ablerex-HK conducted purchases from Ablerex-SZ, whereby the prices were based on Ablerex-SZ's production costs.
+The purchases were then resold to Ablerex with a zero contribution margin; the term for receivables and payables is Net 60 days E.O.M.

+Note 5: Commensurate with general sale terms; the term for receivables is Net 120 days E.O.M.

+Note 6: Transaction prices are determined according to the agreements between the parties; the credit term is Net 120 days E.O.M.

+Note 7: Transaction prices are determined according to the agreements between the parties; the credit term is coherent with general customers.

+Note 8: Ablerex-HK conducts purchases from Ablerex, whereby the prices were determined according to the agreements between the parties.
+The purchases were then sold to Ablerex-SZ with a zero contribution margin; the credit term is coherent with general customers.

+Note 9: Ablerex-HK loan to Ablerex-SZ, of which \$61,678 calculated interest against agreed interest rate 3.2% per annum and the rest was for business demand.

+Note 10: Ablerex loan to Ablerex-IT, of which \$10,787 calculated interest against agreed interest rate 3.8% per annum and the rest was for business demand.

+Note 11: The credit term is coherent with general service is Net 120 days E.O.M.